MarkRobertson67/wcac_timecards_frontend/README.md

 </table>

 - **Employees:**
-  Employees can view their details and update seclect fields, while administyrators have acess to update most fields.
+  Employees can view their details and update seclect fields, while administrators have acess to update most fields.

   <table>
   <tr>